 Continuing further down State Road 24, the subdivisions are conspicuously middle class, but tenants suggest low leasing rates in all the strip malls.
 The Southland Mall is hanging on and still boasts some major chains like American Eagle and Bath and Body Works, but it’s not exactly thriving:

-East Houma, with a mostly older housing stock and a smaller, less affluent population, predictably shows much of the same trend in terms of its shopping centers:Most of the centers are either surviving in poor repair, struggling with high vacancies, or completely abandoned.
-East Houma residents still have access to several reasonably large grocery stores, fast food restaurant chains, a smaller Wal-Mart, and a handful of basic services, but not a single strip mall would could be considered flourishing.
+East Houma, with a mostly older housing stock and a smaller, less affluent population, predictably shows much of the same trend in terms of its big boxes and strip-oriented shopping centers:Most of the centers are either surviving in poor repair, struggling with high vacancies, or completely abandoned.
+East Houma residents still have access to several reasonably large grocery stores, fast food restaurant chains, a smaller Wal-Mart, and a handful of basic services, but not a single strip mall (or its big boxes) would could be considered flourishing.

-My favorite example, however, is the old shopping center just a few blocks from Houma’s partially revitalized Main Street.
-It’s proximity to city and parish government offices fostered an idiosyncratic reinvention:
+My favorite example, however, is the old shopping center with big boxes just a few blocks from Houma’s partially revitalized Main Street.
+Its proximity to city and parish government offices fostered an idiosyncratic reinvention:

 Yes, a former shopping center with one large anchor has transformed into administrative offices for city government.
 However, the City of Houma does not seem to have renewed its latest lease: